 All of my mug cakes are not only gluten free, but they are also dairy free!
 This makes them perfect for people with additional food allergies!

-What gluten free flours are best for mug cakes?
+What gluten free flours are best for microwaving cakes?

 I use a similar combination of flours in each recipe.
 To date, I have tested 3 different gluten free flour blends in my mug cakes.
 King Arthur 1 to 1 Measure for Measure, Bob's Red Mill 1 to 1 Gluten Free Blend, and Nameste Gluten Free Flour Blend.
 All of these blends contain Xanthan Gum as a binder to hold the cakes together.